 ‘A healthy baby isn’t all that matters.’

 I suffered Birth Trauma and PTSD when my first daughter was born.
 In the years that followed I struggled to get support, a diagnosis or even any acknowledgement of what had happened.
 I felt very alone and like no one understood what I was going through.

-My experience and journey to recovery moved me to want to raise awareness of how a difficult birth can affect families, their emotional wellbeing and its link to perinatal mental health and wellbeing.
-I began Unfold Your Wings to give information and raise awareness of PTSD following birth trauma.
+My experience and journey to recovery moved me to want to raise awareness of how a difficult birth can affect families, their emotional wellbeing and its link to perinatal mental health.
+So I set up Unfold Your Wings to give information and raise awareness of PTSD following birth trauma.
 I then founded Beyond Birth Trauma to offer hope and support healing in others, using my own journey of recovery.

-I offer my experience and journey to healing and recovery to give HOPE, so that others who are also coping with the pain and scars of birth trauma can find their own path to recovery.
-It is possible to heal, this doesn’t mean you forget but that you find ways to cope with what has happened and ways to manage how it has changed you.
+I offer my experience, journey to healing and recovery to give HOPE, so that others who are also coping with the pain and scars of birth trauma can find their own path to recovery.
+It is possible to heal, this doesn’t mean you forget but that you find ways to cope with what has happened, as well as ways to manage how it has changed you.
 I also hope that by sharing my story it helps raise awareness and improve maternity care for others.

 You can email email@example.com